 - Where You Want to Work

 Deciding where you want to work determines what job prospects the individual has.
 It is essential they conduct a market analysis and find locations where new CPAs and financial planners are needed.
 Researching top salaries in the area shows the individual if the move to the new location is feasible and provides them with a greater earning potential.
+Possible job opportunities include working at a public accounting firm, corporate accounting department, robo advisor, government institution and more.
 Job statistics show how competitive the local job market is, too, and the details prevent the individual from applying in areas where lower salaries are probable.
 A recruiter at an employment agency might provide more information about financial jobs in the preferred areas.